Nurse Licensure Compact: Participating Jurisdictions

-Non-participating states

-Eight other states and the District Of Columbia all have active NLC bills.
-They are: Alaska, Hawaii, Illinois, Michigan, Minnesota, Nevada, New York, and Oregon.
+Non-Participating Jurisdictions

+The District of Columbia and nine states have not joined the NLC, though legislation to join has been proposed in each of these jurisdictions.
+The state with an active NLC bill is Michigan.

+New York

 In New York, Republican Asm.
 Robert Castelli first proposed joining the compact in 2010.
 Other Republicans like minority leader Sen. Rob Ortt have consistently and repeatedly introduced bills, and the Democratic-led committees have consistently withheld them without a vote.
 Opposition from unions like the New York State Nurses Association and National Nurses United argue that joining the compact would lower state licensing standards, undermine union protections, and fail to address the root causes of the nurse staffing crisis such as wages, working conditions, and enforcement of staffing laws.

 Commissioner of Health James McDonald testified in support of joining the compact in 2023.
 Democratic Gov. Kathy Hochul's fiscal year 2025 and 2026 budget proposals to join the compact were rejected by the Legislature.